 Vice President Elliott reported that international education sessions at the upcoming Annual Meeting are on track, but a few of the international education committee chairs have stepped down or plan to shortly, which will require some shifting.
 Karee Head will also be stepping down from her program coordinator role at the 2017 Annual Meeting, so new candidates need to be identified and evaluated.
 There is no formal process for this as of yet.

-The Baden-Wurttemberg seminar will be held from November 26 through December 3.
+The Baden-Württemberg seminar will be held from November 26 through December 3.
 Vice President Elliott will attend.

 Vice President at Large